ozcan-kara/Ozcan-Kara/README.md

 ---

-⚡ **Fun Facts**
+⚡ **Leadership Mindset**

-- ☕ Coffee addict and code lover
+- 🤝 Earns Trust by being transparent, consistent, and respectful in collaboration
-- 🌐 Always eager to explore new technologies
+- 🌱 Always Curious – continuously learning and exploring new technologies
-- 🚀 Believer in "Continuous Improvement"
+- 📈 Drives for Results by focusing on long-term quality and continuous improvement

 ---